macwinlin-studio/bilibili-query-information/README.md

 # bilibili-query-information
 This is bilibili-query-information's README
 ## Background
-In fact, when the author first came up with this project, he was just beginning to learn about web crawlers.
+In fact, when the author first came up with this project, he was just beginning to learn about Python.
 Later,it began to be started made.
 Start with API.
 Then write the program.